Introduction

 Seasonal Weather & Temperature-

-- Monsoon: In July to September, it is preferable to avoid yatra.
+- Monsoon: In the month of July to September, prefer to avoid yatra.
 It can be dangerous because of the high risk of landslides due to heavy rainfall and slippery trekking routes with the temperature around 12°C to 20°C.

 - Recommended Months- May to October is the ideal time to visit Vridh Badri.
-At this time, you’ll get the most scenic view with lush greenery and the Himalayan hills.
+At this time you’ll get the most scenic view with lush greenery and himalayan hills.

 What to expect in monsoon & winter?

-In Monsoon and Winter, there is a high chance of landslides due to heavy rainfall or snowfall, and roads may be blocked, which can cause limited access to the temple.
+In Monsoon and Winter there is a lot of chance of landslides due to heavy rainfall or snowfall, and roads may be blocked that can cause limited access to the temple.

 Temple Timings & Rituals